 One of the distinguishing features of APN is its implementation of the aging token concept.
 Originally introduced in 2004, aging tokens allow additional flexibility in providing tokens with some memories about their past.
 As always, there is an issue of a balance between modeling power and simplicity.
 Token's age is simply a value \(\eta\in \left[0,1\right]\) that represents this past in a simplified fashion.
 This value affect the firing time of a transition.

+Let us consider a situation when there are two tasks needed to be accomplished sequentually within a given amount of time.
+We will refer collectively to the instance of the problem as a "case" alluding to a workflow problem for specificity.
+We would like to know whether this could be achieved successfully or not.
+First, let us look at a model that does not utilize aging tokens.
 Transition T5 represents a global "clock": when the alotted time expires, the case token in the Start place moves to the End place, which triggers immediate transitions T3 and T4 and forces the case token to move into the Failure place.
 The source file for this APN model can be found here.
 While this "global" solution is workable for this simple scenario, there are difficulties in extending its applicability to realistic applications.
 For example, we might be interested in several cases occuring in parallel, where each instance represented by a case token would need to accomplish two tasks, so the considered network is a fragment of a larger network.
 In this situation, we would have to enforce some synchronization ensuring that tokens in the Task 1 and Start places arrive at the same time, and would only be able to treat one token at a time in this subnet.
 To treat multiple cases, we would need multiple subnets each dedicated to a single case at a time.

+Let us contrast this with the model that uses aging tokens.
+Here the T3 transition is selected to be aging for the Task 1 place (in APN software one needs to bring up the place property dialog, and click on aging transition button that enables the selection of the aging transtion).
+The main idea is that when the first task is completed and the token moves to the Task 2 place, its age is used to ensure that the delay for the T4 transition is adjusted to account for the time spent in the Task 1 place.
+For deterministic (fixed) delays the interpretation is more straightforward, so we will consider it first (the source file can be found here).
 If the aging transition (T3 in this case) has a fixed delay \(\tau\), the age \(\eta\) is simply the fraction of the time it was enabled \(t_e\)for this token as compared to that aging transition delay: \(\eta=t_e/\tau\).
 For the T4 transition we can select an age-dependent fixed type of a transition with the value the same as T3.
 There are situations where it is beneficial to have a fixed delay that is independent of the age of the token, and then fixed delay can be selected.
 Let us consider specific values for the transitions: \(\tau_1=1\) and \(\tau_2=\tau_3=\tau_4=2\).
 At time \(t=0\), the age of the token is zero.
 At \(t_1=1\), T1 fires and \(\eta=1/2=0.5\).
 At this point both T2 and T4 are enabled for this token.
 T2 is scheduled to fire at time \(t_2=t_1+\tau_2=1+2=3\), while T4 is scheduled to fire at time \(t_3=t_1+(1-\eta)\tau_2=1+2\cdot 0.5=2\), so T4 fires the token first at \(t_3=2\) and the token moves to the Failure place.

 Next, let us consider transitions with probabilistic delays that follow a cumulative distribution functions \(F_1(t),F_2(t),F_3(t) \) for the T1, T2, and T3 transitions respectively (T4 will have the same distribution as T3).
 Let us consider the situation when T1 fires the token at \(t_1\).
 Since the token was aging by the T3 transition, its age upon firing is \(F_3(t_1)\).
 This ensures that the T4 transition (that also have \(F_3(t)\) distribution) fires at the same time as the T3 transition would fire if the token stayed in the Task 1 place.
 Since aging is an intrinsic "local" property of a token, no additional synchronization is required, and multiple tokens can populate the same net and age in accordance with their own schedule.